paulknewton/pi-tank-watcher/README.md

     * tests_pytest.py - some unit tests written with the PyTest framework.
     * tests_pyunit.py - some more unit tests written with the built-in Python unit testing framework.
 * weather - files to log weather data to ThingSpeak
-    * log_accuweather NO API.py	- Script to record weather values via Accuweather platform and log these to ThingSpeak.
+    * log_accuweather NO API.py	- Script to record weather values and log these to ThingSpeak.
 Needs to be added to include your API keys.
     * sample-accuweather.json - A dummy sample of JSON weather data.
 Used to test the weather logging process.